You Never Give Me Your Money – Funding the Energy Transition in the Global South

 Source: authors’ calculations

 Projects are not judged on their own merits but tarred by national stereotypes.
-The returns for solar photovoltaic projects in Africa are spectacular because the alternative of diesel-generated power is expensive, and the continent enjoys excellent sunlight.
-However, international finance is reluctant to invest in African countries, worried the currency might depreciate, fearful the courts will not honour contracts, and whose governments are little understood or trusted by AE banks.
+The returns for solar photovoltaic projects in Africa are spectacular because the alternative of diesel-generated power is expensive, and the continent is sunny.
+However, international finance is reluctant to invest in African countries, worried the currency might depreciate, fearful the courts will not honour contracts, and otherwise concerned by governments that are little understood or trusted by the Global North’s banks.
+Costs for countries with the same credit rating are ruinously expensive if they have the misfortune to be located in Asia or Africa rather than Europe see Exhibit 5.

 4. Mainstream consensus for funding SDGS in the Global South